- Semester hours: 3

 Content

-Basics and process of marketing research; methods of data collection; methods of data evaluation, especially uni- and bivariate methods (e.g., regression analysis, analysis of variance, basic statistical hypothesis tests like chi-squared test, t-test etc.); guest lectures by industry professional
+Fundamentals and process of market research; methods of data collection; methods of data evaluation, in particular univariate and bivariate methods (e.g., regression analyses, variance analyses, basic statistical test procedures such as chi-square tests, t-tests, etc.)

 Literature